-To further address the issue, ask the customer to contact you by phone or email.
+Ask the customer to contact you by phone or email to address the issue further.
 Or take it one step further.
 Ask the customer to stop by your business so you can discuss the problem in person.
 A positive post-review interaction can change the reviewer’s mind, turning their bad review into a positive one.

 When responding to negative reviews, it’s extremely important to be respectful.
 Keep the response civil and aimed at your customer’s dissatisfaction, even if the review was unjustified.

-Additionally, don’t ever share personal data of the reviewer or attack them personally online (or in the real world.)
+Additionally, don’t ever share the reviewer’s personal data or attack them personally online (or in the real world.)
 Just as you would be face-to-face, always be polite and professional.